Teaching Assistant CV Examples & UK Templates

 Expert tip

-Choosing the best CV format for teaching assistants
+Choosing the right CV format for a teaching assistant

 Most teaching assistants will find that the reverse chronological format is the best CV format for their needs.
 This structure centres around the employment history section, where you’ll be able to list all previous experience.
 Hiring managers prefer this format because it allows them to quickly evaluate your abilities.